-Effective December 31, 2015, the Company changed the method of classification of its investments previously classified as long-term investments to shortterm investments within current assets and the balances for the prior year have been reclassified to conform to the current year's presentation.
-This new method classifies these securities as current or long-term based on the nature of the securities and the availability for use in current operations while the prior classification was based on the maturity dates of the investments.
+The Company classifies investments with maturity dates greater than twelve months in short-term investments rather than long-term investments.
+This method classifies these securities as current based on the nature of the securities and the availability for use in current operations.
 The Company believes this method is preferable because it is more reflective of the Company's assessment of its overall liquidity position.